oghaAI/cira_invoice_aws/docs/prd-mvp/epic-2-processing-pipeline.md

 so that **PDF invoices are converted to Markdown regardless of OCR provider**.

 ### Acceptance Criteria
-1. Define a generic OCR provider interface (single entrypoint) that accepts a PDF by URL/stream and returns Markdown plus basic metadata (e.g., confidence, pages, processing time).
+1. Define a generic OCR provider interface (single entrypoint) that accepts a PDF by URL/stream and returns Markdown plus basic metadata (e.g., pages if available, processing time).
 2. Implement at least one concrete adapter behind the interface (can be any OCR API or a mock), selected via configuration (e.g., environment variable) without changing call sites.
 3. Ensure output is Markdown with reasonable structure preservation (headings, lists, tables when possible) and UTF-8 safe text.
 4. Support both synchronous and asynchronous provider flows with polling and a 5-minute timeout; include exponential backoff retries on transient errors.